aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/rect/right/_index.md

 ---
 title: Rect.Right
 second_title: Aspose.HTML for .NET API Reference
-description: Rect property.
+description: Rect Right property.
 This attribute is used for the right of the rect
 type: docs
 weight: 30
 url: /net/aspose.html.dom.css/rect/right/